JBChristy/localize-time/README.md

 ## FAQ

 Q. Can I change the way the local time is formatted?
 A. No. The local time is displayed by the user's browser in a format appropriate for her locale.
 You can not change the format.

 Q. What if the user is in the same timezone as the original time?
-A. Users in the same timezone as the web site will see only the original time; the local time will not be displayed, as it would be repititious.
+A. If the user is in the same timezone as the original time, she will see only the original time;
+the local time will not be displayed, as it would be repititious.
+See the last example above.

 Q. Can I style the times?
 A. Yes.
 In your theme's CSS target `.localize_time_orig` to style the original times and `.localize_time_local` to style the local times.